prestonlab/fat/README.md

 ## Getting a copy of a project from GitHub

 * Get an account on GitHub
-* Send an owner (currently Neal, Mike, or Evan) your username so they can add you to the prestonlab group
+* Send an owner (currently Neal, Mike, Bernie or Evan) your username so they can add you to the prestonlab group
 * To install using the GitHub app (does not work on TACC or on older Macs):